-Operating a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work correctly or at all if you see an error code show up.
-The specific error code supplies useful information about the source of the problem, something a professional technician can use to offer solutions that much quicker.
+Installing a Nest thermostat is one of the easiest ways to perfect the daily schedule of your HVAC system.
+This smart thermostat can learn your preferences and automatically make changes.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code offers useful information about the source of the problem, something a trained technician can use to offer solutions that much sooner.

-Here are seven of the most frequent error codes you could encounter on your Nest thermostat.
-We’ll review the basics of each error code as well as how you can address it and the approximate cost to do so.
-Keep in mind that while the price will ultimately depend on the exact Nest model, you can expect to pay about $75-$200 for repairs.
-This should include travel and labor costs along with any specific hardware necessary to complete repairs.
+Let’s consider seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could solve it and the approximate cost to do so.
+Remember that while the price will ultimately depend on the precise Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs along with any specific hardware necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is shut off.
-Since this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
+As this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the problem is resolved.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring may have disconnected or become damaged, or a disconnection could have happened further along in your electrical system.
-This might be the circuit breaker, fuse box or system switch.
-A knowledgeable technician can examine electrical connections and wiring until they locate the source of the problem.
+The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 shows up when your Nest thermostat’s wiring has to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to ensure it’s not merely a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll detach the power and slowly check each wire, ensuring they are fully attached into the connector with the proper amount of bare copper.
-Once they find the malfunctioning connector, it can be exchanged for a new one.
+They’ll disconnect the power and gradually inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
+Once they find the problem connector, it can be replaced for a new one.

 e195 – Critical

-This critical error code can show up when the weather outside is particularly hot.
-The HVAC system can shut down and stop sending power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally power down.
-Assuming the breakers are on, you can examine a handful of other places before calling a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally shut down.
+Presuming the breakers are on, you can check a few other places before contacting a professional technician.

-As this error can deplete your thermostat’s battery, the first step may be restoring enough power to figure out if this specific error code is what you’re dealing with.
-You can disconnect the thermostat from its base and provide power with a USB cable.
-Assuming it displays error code 195, you can continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to uncover anything wrong with these components, it will likely be best to get in touch with a pro.
+As this error can drain your thermostat’s battery, the first step might be providing enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and supply power by using a USB cable.
+Assuming it presents error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t detect anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
-This may stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician should meticulously examine and test the Nest’s electrical system to figure out where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than what is safe and normal.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+A technician will carefully investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it may still keep you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it could still prevent you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from getting adequate power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you will sometimes notice error code E297 be displayed.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error originating from an overcurrent.
-If excess power is transported using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
-If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s suggested to switch the power off as soon as you can.
-You can then get in touch with a professional technician with the appropriate experience detecting and resolving electrical problems.
+Like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is sent using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s recommended to switch the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience identifying and solving electrical damage.

 e73 – Critical

-This may be as easy as the breaker being switched off, but it can also be a problem with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing seems to be out of place, it’s a good idea to speak with a local professional.
+This might be as straightforward as the breaker being switched off, but it may also be a problem with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing looks to be out of place, it’s best to speak with a local professional.